 Generally, mold-killing paints aren’t known for their durability.
 Mold-killing paints aren’t built with additives that give them durability.

 The additives in the paint are focused on preventing mold growth.
-Mold killing paints usually don’t last up to 5 years.
+Mold-removing paints usually don’t last up to 5 years.

 This is why it is advised to seal the mold-killing paint after applying it.
 Zinsser mold-killing primer states to apply a top coat on the mold-killing paint within 72 hours for maximum protection.